 In addition to the consultation process a Fairness and Equality Impact Assessment has been undertaken in accordance with the Equality Act 2010 and the Equality Act 2010 (Statutory Duties) (Wales) Regulations 2011.
 The results are summarised within the report and demonstrate that the recommended decision will achieve a positive impact on those with protected characteristics.
 The Council must ensure that the outcomes from the consultation process and the FEIA set out in this report are taken into account and are considered prior to making any final decision on the matter.
-As identified in the report, should Cabinet wish to accept the recommendations set out above, any decision to implement a change to Council Tax charges must be taken by full Council.
+Any decision to implement a change to Council Tax charges must be taken by full Council.